aarish-lakhani/aarishs-forest/README.md

 ## Phone (Android):

 This one is a bit trickier.
-Download Termux for IOS or Android.
+Download Termux for Android.

 Open it, then enter the following commands: